SotSF/conjurer/README.md

 ### Deploying

 We host Conjurer on Vercel.
 Vercel does not allow you to deploy an organization repo like `sotsf/conjurer` on their free hobby tier.
-So instead, we deploy `brollin/conjurer`.
-It is an exact copy of the `sotsf/conjurer` repo,
+So instead, we deploy `secret-fire-dev/conjurer`. `secret-fire-dev` is a shared GitHub account that exists for this sole reason. `secret-fire-dev/conjurer` is an exact copy of the `sotsf/conjurer` repo.

-To deploy, all you have to do is to push a new commit to the `main` branch of the `brollin/conjurer` repo.
-First you will need to be a collaborator on the `brollin/conjurer` repo, so just ask Ben for that.
+To deploy, all you have to do is to push a new commit to the `main` branch of the `secret-fire-dev/conjurer` repo.
+First you will need to be a collaborator on the `secret-fire-dev/conjurer` repo, so just ask around for that.

-For ease, you can clone `sotsf/conjurer`.
-Then you can set up a new remote called `prod` to point at `brollin/conjurer`:
+For ease of development, you should clone `sotsf/conjurer`.
+Then you can set up a new remote called `prod` to point at `secret-fire-dev/conjurer`:

 ```
-git remote add prod ssh://git@github.com/brollin/conjurer.git
+git remote add prod ssh://git@github.com/secret-fire-dev/conjurer.git
 ```

 And then to deploy would just look like:

 ```
-git remote add prod ssh://git@github.com/brollin/conjurer.git
+git push prod
 ```

+When you push a new commit to the main branch, there will be a Vercel action that actually performs the deploy.
+You can click it for more details if desired, but you should see your changes go live 3-4 minutes after running `git push prod`.

 ## Todos